Ivonescimab Overview

 Designed to potentially improve the balance of anti-tumor activity and safety1,2

-Ivonescimab is the most advanced PD-1/VEGF bispecific antibody in clinical development in the U.S. & EU* and is an investigational therapy that is not approved by any regulatory authority other than China’s National Medical Products Administration (NMPA).
+Ivonescimab is the most advanced PD-1/VEGF bispecific antibody in clinical development in the U.S., Canada, Europe, Japan & Latin America and is an investigational therapy that is not approved by any regulatory authority other than China’s National Medical Products Administration (NMPA).
 It brings two validated mechanisms in oncology3-5 into ONE novel tetravalent molecule.
 Ivonescimab simultaneously engages both PD-1 & VEGF.
-To-date over 1,600 patients have been treated with ivonescimab in clinical trials in China and Australia.
-Summit is actively recruiting 100+ patients in the U.S., Canada and Europe; the overall study will include over 400 patients worldwide.
+Globally over 1,800+ have been treated with ivonescimab across all clinical trials to date.

 Mechanism of Action (MOA) based on in vitro studies